Debo - Rhode Island

 Vaccinations: Up to date

 Heartworm: Positive on recent testing.
 Has finished pre-treatment.
-PAWS covers all costs of treatment, you provide the TLC.
+PAWS covers all treatment costs; you provide the TLC.

 Microchipped: Yes